Retirement planning: how to prepare for your retirement

 7. Create an investment strategy

 You can have other investments to help you further build your retirement fund too.
 Diversify your investment portfolio to manage your risk.
+It’s best to explore your risk tolerance by the type of risk you’re willing to take such as aggressive, moderate or conservative.
 You can determine your risk tolerance by aligning the time you have to invest with your planned retirement age.

 8. Contribute regularly to your accounts